-Full supervision of the crew while on the project site is strongly recommended.
-If you need to be away from the crew for part of the project, indicate the scope of work to be done and any technical methods specific to the terrain or region.
-Some crew members are usually experienced, but often there are participants who have never done trail work before and will need to be trained.
+Full supervision of the crew while on the project site is required.
+If you need to be away from the crew for part of the project, you must provide an alternate staff member or quick method for communication should something arise on the trail (radios, satellite phone, etc.).
+Most crew members are usually experienced, but often there are participants who have never done trail work before and will need to be trained.